cdr-stats/cdr-stats/docs/source/installation/install-cdr-pusher.rst

 3.7 Troubleshooting
 ~~~~~~~~~~~~~~~~~~~

-An easy way to verify that CDR-Stats is running smoothly, it's by looking at the logs.
+An easy way to verify that CDR-Stats is running smoothly is to look at the logs.

 Find the import log activity on CDR-Stats at::